Jeff Danielson: Iowa Senate

 Danielson was first elected in 2004 with 16,712 votes (54%), defeating Republican opponent Frank Dowie.
 He was re-elected in 2008 with 16,103 votes.
 He defeated his opponent, Republican Walt Rogers, by only 22 votes, following administrative recounts in two precincts and a district-wide recount.

 Due to redistricting, most of Iowa Senate District 10 became District 30 in the 2012 election and became effective on January 13, 2013.

 More recently Danielson has been exploring the legalization of online poker in the state of Iowa.
 The most recent legislation signed by Governor Terry Branstad explores the online gaming by instructing Iowa's Racing and Gaming Commission to submit a report on the issue.

-As Vice-Chair of the Veterans Affairs committee and a veteran of the United States Navy, Danielson is a consistent advocate for pro-veteran legislation.
+As Vice-chair of the Veterans Affairs committee and a veteran of the United States Navy, Danielson advocated for pro-veteran legislation.

 Danielson previously served as President Pro Tempore of the Iowa Senate from 2006 to 2012.

 In early 2019 he resigned from the Senate, saying "I can't make the Senate service work given that I have to raise my family and pay the bills" after resigning his job as a firefighter.
 He found a job working as a lobbyist for the American Wind Energy Association, which led to a special election.